PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-05 07:09:05
+Last updated: 2024-04-05 07:09:38
-Random Quote: In the end, we will all get just what we deserve. -
+Random Quote: What good is having all the money in the world if you can't go home? - Tata Escobar